computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 <code>consonant</code> and choose the method to apply to <code>sentence</code>
 such that the code evaluates to the sentence with only consonants.
 {% hidden Hint? %}
-The list of vowels (for English) is given.
+The list of (English) vowels is given.
 Write code that checks if the
 <code>character</code> does not exist within vowels.
 {% endhidden %}
 {% endquestion %}